pachyderm/docs-content/latest/manage/upgrades.md

 ### 1. Run a Preflight Check

 PachD has a preflight check mode that you can enable in your Helm chart by setting `pachd.preflightchecks.enabled` to `true`.
 Preflight checks run as a Kubernetes job, and can use a different version of {{%productName%}} than the rest of the chart.
-In this case, you will set it to the version you are upgrading to (**{{%latestPatchNumber%}}**).
+In this case, you will set it to the version you are upgrading to (for example, the latest version is **{{%latestPatchNumber%}}**).

 Example configuration: